top of page

 The journey starts with an all-aboard call, with a bagpiper playing, which was unique and special.

-Here is where the first hick-up started; as we realised the age of the guests, we waited in the rain while the first person was assisted onto the train and transferred upstairs by the internal lift, whilst 60 people queued up to board the carriage.
-It would have been more efficient to have this guest wait in the golf buggy until the queues had wained or board the guests needing assistance before boarding time.
+Here is where the first hiccup started: As we realised the guests' ages, we waited in the rain while the first person was assisted onto the train and transferred upstairs by the internal lift while 60 people queued up in the rain to board the carriage.
+It would have been more efficient to have this guest wait in the golf buggy until the queues had waned or board the guests needing assistance before boarding.

-Yes, the carriages are simply divine; currently, they are replacing the Gold Leaf rolling stock, so we luckily scored one of the ten carriages.
-These include upgraded fixtures and finishes and are simply luxurious and beautiful.
+Yes, the carriages are divine.
+They are replacing the Gold Leaf rolling stock, so we luckily scored one of the ten carriages.
+These include upgraded fixtures and finishes, and are simply luxurious and beautiful.

-Once boarded, you walk up the circular staircase (memories of the golden age of air travel with the onboard lounges on the top deck of a 747).
+Once boarded, you walk up the circular staircase (memories of the golden age of air travel with the onboard lounges on the top deck 747).

-Not sure how you can select a seat; however, maybe your travel agent can ensure you are allocated seats with an entire glass pane; unlike ours, we were assigned the seats with a substantial joiner between windows.
+I'm not sure how you can select a seat.
+However, your travel agent may ensure you are allocated seats with an entire glass pane.
+Unlike ours, we were assigned seats with a substantial joint between windows.
 At $3,000 per day, I want that whole view experience.

-The seats are simply divine, fully adjustable, with fine plush leather, cushioned headrest, ample leg room, and the people in front of you, when they recline, will not encroach on your space.
+The seats are simply divine.
+They are fully adjustable, with fine plush leather, a cushioned headrest, ample leg room, and the people in front of you, when they recline, will not encroach on your space.

-The service team of four people is impressive, considering they are shared over two levels, the bottom for dining and the top for seating.
+The service team of four is impressive, considering it is shared over two levels, the bottom for dining and the top for seating.

-The train leaves at 8.00 am; the adventure begins with an overview of the facilities from the ever-attentive team.
+The train leaves at 8:00 am, and the adventure begins at 8:00 am with an overview of the facilities from the ever-attentive team.

 The dining room downstairs can only handle half the passengers, so the carriage is split into two groups for dining.

-The first sitting starts at 8.30 am, the second at 10.00 am, don't stress, a freshly baked pastry and beverages are served while the first group enjoys breakfast downstairs in the lovely dining cart.
+The first sitting starts at 8:30 am, the second at 108:30 a.m.
+Don't stress; a made-to-order pastry and beverages are served at 10:00 am while the first group enjoys breakfast downstairs in the lovely dining cart.

 The journey builds like a crescendo, starting with views of a working city.
-Moving through the suburbs, then onto the plains, while slowly making your way to the mountains.
+It moves through the suburbs, onto the plains, and slowly reaches the mountains.

-Breakfast was good; remember, each carriage has its dedicated kitchen, so they cook for 60 per carriage.
-Don't expect fine dining; it's more banquet style, where everyone's orders are taken and delivered as dishes are prepared.
+Breakfast was good.
+Remember, each carriage has its dedicated kitchen, so they cook for 60 people per carriage.
+Don't expect fine dining; it's banquet-style, where everyone's orders are taken and delivered as dishes are prepared.

 The tables are shared, four to a table, so you'll get to meet and talk to great people from all walks of life.

-Take some time to enjoy the first part of the journey, as the crew will give you the right amount of information on the landscape as you travel through.
+Take some time to enjoy the first part of the journey.
+The crew will give you just the right amount of information on the landscape as you travel through it.

 Spend time on the open-air platform downstairs; we loved the experience and feeling part of nature and landscapes as you speed by.
 However, the views are better from your seats on the upper floor.

-The bar opens at 10.00 am, and let's say we quickly took the opportunity to enjoy a finely made cocktail while relaxing, watching the world slowly pass by our window.
+The bar opens at 10:00 am, and let's say we took the opportunity at 10:00 to enjoy a finely made cocktail while relaxing and watching the world slowly pass by our window.

-We didn't particularly like the complimentary wines, so we opted for a beautiful french chablis that was very reasonably priced.
+We didn't particularly like the complimentary wines, so we opted for a beautiful, reasonably priced French Chablis.

-However, at this point, I'm confused why Rocky Mountaineer persists with such below-average wines (average $15 per bottle) when Canada produces some excellent wines.
+However, at this point, I'm confused about why Rocky Mountaineer persists with below-average wines (average $15 per bottle) when Canada produces some excellent wines.

-You are given a unique lunch menu to select your options daily.
+You are given a unique lunch menu and choose your options daily.
 All meals are locally sourced from areas throughout the train trip.
-We found it was essential to listen closely to the crew's recommendations to ensure you enjoy the best dishes.
+We found listening closely to the crew's recommendations essential to ensure you enjoy the best dishes.

-A freshly cooked cookie is served around 4 pm; this was a nice touch.
+A freshly cooked cookie is served around 4 pm, a nice touch.

-One major disappointment was that you could not select your hotel, so our hotel didn't have a restaurant or room service, so if you had the midday lunch, it's now 8.30 pm with no options to eat, and you have a very early start the next day.
+One major disappointment was that you could not select your hotel.
+Our hotel didn't have a restaurant or room service, so if you had the midday lunch, it's now 8.30 pm with no options to 8.30 pm, you have a very early start the next day.

-The accommodation was disappointing; we stayed at Fairfield Inn & Suites Kamloops (2-star hotel), not Gold Leaf service, in our opinion, at this price point.
+The accommodation was disappointing; we stayed at Fairfield Inn & Suites Kamloops (a 2-star hotel), which, in our opinion, does not offer Gold Leaf service at this price point.

 Day two is where the adventure truly starts.